 Does milk give cats diarrhea?

 Because most cats are lactose-intolerant, drinking too much milk can give them diarrhea.
-If you notice your cat having loose stools after drinking milk, cut back on the amount your giving them or consider a lactose-free alternative.
-Lactose-free milk or specially-formulated cat milk will give your cat the taste they love without the diarrhea that follows.
+If you notice your cat having loose stools after drinking milk, cut back on the amount you're giving them or consider a lactose-free alternative.
+Lactose-free milk or specially formulated cat milk may give your cat the taste they love without the diarrhea that follows.

 Does milk make cats poop?

 Not directly.
-However, cats may poop more or have loose bowels after drinking milk due to the presence of lactose, a milk sugar that most cats can't digest.
+However, cats may poop more or have loose bowel movements after drinking milk due to the presence of lactose, a milk sugar that most cats can't digest.
 When this lactose moves into your cat's colon, it starts to ferment and may cause bloating, gassiness, and diarrhea.